 The statute provides an opportunity for thousands of North Carolinian’s who have already paid their debt to make positive contributions in their communities and to lead meaningful lives.

 How do I petition for a North Carolina expungement?

 The first step is to determine if you are eligible for an expungement and if so under which statute.
 Currently, NC has 12 statutes that allow for expungement of a criminal record.
-The process can be a bit overwhelming, allow us to help you with this process, meet with an expungement lawyer for a pre-screening and see if you are eligible for an expungement!
+An experienced expungement lawyer can do a pre-screening and see if you are eligible to petition for an expungement.

 Visit One of